CasperN/silica/Design.md

 Aggregate types (and closures/coroutines) can only have those traits if all their members (and captured state) have these properties.

 ### 2.3 Effects, Coroutines, and Syntax
-Algebraic Effects are a generalization of exceptions and coroutines that can model what would normally be language-level features at the library level.
+Algebraic Effects are a generalization of exceptions and coroutines.
+It can implement features at a library level would normally be implemented at a language-level.
 Most notably, these include generators, async/await, and exceptions.
-They can be tought of as "resumable exceptions".
+They can be thought of as "resumable exceptions".

 The following example demonstrates two algebraic effects, `UserPrompt` and `Fail`.
+Syntax Notes: Imperative core; expression-oriented; Largely inspired by Rust.

   ```
   // 1.
 Define effects
   effect UserPrompt { ask(String) -> String } // Resumable